matheusd/lightning-faucet/README.md

 ```

 Where `X.X.X.X` is the public, reachable IP address for your active `dcrlnd` node.
-The configuration for the faucet includes a TLS certificate provided by [Let's
-Encrypt](https://letsencrypt.org) so your faucet will be reachable over `https`
-by default.

 To enable HTTPS support via [Let's Encrypt](https://letsencrypt.org), specify
 a few additional options: